Moses of Mardin in Vienna

-The Syriac Institute (link) was founded by Prof. Peter A. Bruck with members of the ecumenically committed Catholics of the parish of Leopoldskron-Moos in Salzburg (link).
+The Syriac Institute was founded by Prof. Peter A. Bruck with members of the ecumenically committed Catholics of the parish of Maria-Hilf Church, Leopoldskron-Moos.
 Its aim: to support the establishment of Syriac theological education and help establish a Syriac orthodox student house.

 Delegation to Salzburg

 The Syrian Orthodox Patriarch sent a delegation to Salzburg to discuss the possibility of a student house and study opportunities in Syriac theology.
 The delegation was welcomed by Dr Alois Kothgasser, (former Archbishop of Salzburg), and members of the theological faculty.
 In June a second delegation returned to Salzburg with the approval of the patriarch.